 Pachuca by PPAA

-Taking advantage of the east-west orientation of the plot, we opted for a series of stackable spaces, that will get light and ventilation from the street at the front, and from a private and contained patio on the back.
-This resulted in two houses with independence and privacy in all their spaces.
+Leveraging the east-west orientation of the plot, we designed a series of stackable spaces.
+These areas draw natural light and fresh air from both the street-facing side and a private, enclosed patio at the rear.
+This strategic design results in two houses that ensure independence and privacy throughout their spaces.

 Photography courtesy of PPAA